OpenSrcCM/CM-Plan-Site/app/bin/README.txt

    that become sub-directories of the website.
 These are gathered and tar`d in the server directory by the package-deploy.bsh script.

-about

-   High level description on what this website is about including conventions used.

-overview

-   Overview of the CM Plan Website.

-plan-template

-   CM Plan documentation based on cmplan.html.
-This template is maintained to consider the latest appropriate Configuration Management concepts for the this site.

 plan

    CM Plan documentation based on plan-example.html.
 This template is maintained